15.4 C

 $ find -type f -name “*.php”

 This find command in Linux will print out every PHP file you have inside your current working directory.
-You can add the path option before the type for listing PHP files present only in a specific directory.
+You can add the path option before the type for listing PHP files that are present only in a specific directory.

 11. Find All Symbolic Links